storyfeet/work_tock/readme.md

 Using "-p" Will print all entries, but if you want to be morse spcific you can apply a filter and -p will print only entries that pass that filter.

+> NOTE: -t for today used to be -d which is now used to specify a date to work on

-To get more relevent data you can use filters such as "-d" :Today, or "--day 3/1/2019", or by job
+To get more relevent data you can use filters such as "-t" :Today, or "--day 3/1/2019", or by job

 eg: ```work_tock -p --job Carwashing``` will return